Wood Job!

-Wood Job! is a 2014 Japanese comedy film written and directed by Shinobu Yaguchi and based on the novel The Easy Life in Kamusari (神去なあなあ日常, Kamusari naa naa Nichijō) by Shion Miura.
+Wood Job!
+(WOOD JOB!〜神去なあなあ日常〜, Wood Job!~Kamusari nānā Nichijō~) is a 2014 Japanese comedy film written and directed by Shinobu Yaguchi and based on the novel The Easy Life in Kamusari (神去なあなあ日常, Kamusari nānā Nichijō) by Shion Miura.
 The film stars Shota Sometani, Masami Nagasawa, and Hideaki Itō.
 The main theme song is "Happiest Fool", sung by Maia Hirasawa.
 The film was released on 10 May 2014, and made its North American premiere at LA Eigafest 2014.

 Plot

-The story revolves around Yuki Hirano (played by Shota Sometani), who, after failing his university entrance examinations and being dumped by his girlfriend, decides to join a forestry training program after seeing an attractive young woman (Nagasawa) on a promotional pamphlet.

-The program immediately proves difficult for him, and once he's informed that the young woman on the leaflet is only a model, Yuki quickly decides to quit.
-Many others from the program drop out as well.
-However, right before he can quit, he sees the girl from the pamphlet, who does in fact live in the area.
-She initially doesn't seem interested in him upon putting together that he only signed up for her.
-Head over heels, Yuki takes it upon himself to work hard and keep at the job.
+After failing his university entrance examinations and being dumped by his girlfriend, Yuki Hirano decides to join a forestry training program after seeing an attractive young woman on a promotional pamphlet.
+The program immediately proves difficult for him, with many other trainees dropping out.
+When he is informed that the young woman on the leaflet is only a model, Yuki quickly decides to quit but spots the girl from the pamphlet before doing so; she does in fact live in the area, but is uninterested in him when she realises that he only signed up for her.
+A smitten Yuki decided to continue, taking it upon himself to work harder and keep at the job.
 He faces many early obstacles, including a broken cellphone, a cut on his hand, leech bites, and more, but ultimately perseveres.

-Under the mentorship of his strict, hard-working superior Yoki Iida, played by Hideaki Itō, Yuki slowly but surely improves at his forest job.
+Under the mentorship of his strict, hard-working superior Yoki Iida, Yuki slowly but surely improves at his forest job.
 All the while, he pursues the girl from the pamphlet whose beauty motivated him in the first place.
 He eventually learns her name is Naoki and that she recently left a relationship.
 Naoki works part-time at a school, and Yuki goes to see her one day.
 He winds up playing with the schoolchildren alongside Naoki, getting closer to her.

 Initially being skeptical of the newcomer, as Yuki opens his eyes to life outside a big city and learns respect for the forest and villagers, most townsfolk grow to like him and accept him as one of their own.
 With the Onbashira Festival right around the corner, a town meeting is held.
 Some of the elders disapprove of having Yuki attend given that he's still new to the village and therefore not a real "mountain man" yet, but to his surprise, Yoki adamantly sticks up for him.